scripting/opmlPackage/README.md

 #### What is OPML and why should we use it?

-OPML is an XML-based format designed to store outlines with attributes.
+OPML is an XML-based format designed to store and exchange outlines with attributes.

-It's been around since the early 2000s, and is widely used in the RSS world to exchange subscription lists.
+It's been around since the <a href="http://scripting.com/davenet/2000/09/24/opml10.html">early 2000s</a>, and is widely used in the RSS world to exchange subscription lists.

 It's also a standard for interop among outliners.
 If you support OPML, our products will interop, and our users will be able to use all our products on their data.